"Weird Al" Yankovic: Positive

 Yankovic performing "The Saga Begins" in Auckland, New Zealand, on March 10, 2007.
 Both Don McLean and George Lucas have reportedly expressed approval of the parody.

 Many artists parodied by Yankovic have considered this as a rite of passage to show they have made it in the music industry.

 Michael Jackson was a big fan of Yankovic, and Yankovic claimed Jackson "had always been very supportive" of his work.
 Jackson twice allowed him to parody his songs ("Beat It" and "Bad" became "Eat It" and "Fat", respectively).
 When Jackson granted Yankovic permission to do "Fat", Jackson allowed him to use the same set built for his own "Badder" video from the Moonwalker film.
 Yankovic said that Jackson's support helped to gain approval from other artists he wanted to parody.
-Though Jackson allowed "Eat It" and "Fat", he requested that Yankovic not record a parody of "Black or White", titled "Snack All Night", because he felt the message was too important.
+Though Jackson allowed the first two parodies to be made, he requested that Yankovic not record a parody of "Black or White", titled "Snack All Night", because he felt the message was too important.
 This refusal, coming shortly after the commercial failure of Yankovic's film UHF in theaters, had initially set Yankovic back; he later recognized this as a critical time as, while searching for new parodies, he came across Nirvana, leading to a revitalization of his career with "Smells Like Nirvana".
 Yankovic has performed a concert-only parody "Snack All Night" in some of his live shows.
 Yankovic was one of several celebrities who appeared in the 1989 music video for Jackson's song "Liberian Girl".

 Dave Grohl of Nirvana said that the band felt they had "made it" after Yankovic recorded "Smells Like Nirvana", a parody of the grunge band's smash hit, "Smells Like Teen Spirit".
 On his Behind the Music special, Yankovic stated that when he called Nirvana frontman Kurt Cobain to ask if he could parody the song, Cobain gave him permission, then paused and asked, "Um... it's not gonna be about food, is it?"
 Yankovic responded with, "No, it'll be about how no one can understand your lyrics."
 According to Nirvana bassist Krist Novoselic interviewed for Behind the Music, when the band saw the video of the song, they were laughing hysterically.
 Additionally, Cobain described Yankovic as "America's modern pop-rock genious [sic]" in his posthumously released personal notebook.